Skip to main content

 ];

-The next thing that we need to do is to build a GraphQL Schema.
-This schema defines what objects our queries will return, along with the datatypes as well.
-Essentially GraphQL services define a set of types that define the set of data on which we can query.
-When the query comes in it is validated and executed against the specified schema.
+Next, we need a GraphQL Schema.
+The schema defines what objects our queries return and their datatypes.
+GraphQL services define a set of types that describe the data we can query against.
+Incoming queries get validated and executed against this schema.

-One of the most basic GraphQL schemas is an object type that represents an object that we can fetch from the service.
+The most basic schema building block is an object type: it represents something you can fetch from the service.

 const { buildSchema } = require('graphql');